Ways to Make Money Blogging

 Sponsorships can be great if the business links back to your website too.
 In addition to providing search engine benefits, it creates authority for you to represent the product or service.

-Email marketing is definitely an important aspect of growing your blog.
-Leverage your email list to share your blog topics with your audience.
+Sponsored emails are another facet of sponsored content.
+Email marketing is definitely an important aspect of growing a profitable blog.
+Leverage your email list to share sponsored blog topics with your audience.

 Another option is to charge for access to certain sections of your site or for exclusive “Premium” content.
 For instance, Spotify is free with ads but charges $10 a month for ad-free listening and better functionality on the app.